igorzi84/Hermes/README.md

 # Hermes

-Hermes is a feed monitoring system that analyzes RSS/Atom feeds for important updates, particularly focusing on retirements, deprecations, and breaking changes in specified tech stacks.
+Hermes is a feed monitoring system that analyzes RSS/Atom feeds for important updates, particularly focusing on retirements, deprecations, and breaking changes in specified applications and APIs.
 It uses AI to analyze entries and provides notifications through Slack.

 ## Features